Blog

 Who are coworking space agreements best for?

-However, because landlords are taking on much of the risk of starting the business, they typically want experienced coworking operators with a proven track record of success.
-These operators have:
+Because landlords are taking on a lot of the risk, they typically want experienced coworking operators with a proven track record of success.
+These are operators with:

 • One or more location